Cally99/scaffold/README.md

 # scaffold

 A basic project framework for building apps that have a Vue front end, Django back end, REST API in the middle, user sign up and authentication ready, Dockerized development and production environments, with a configuration for deployment to Heroku.
+Pull requests and feedback are welcome!

 ## Includes

 * Django
+* django-rest-framework
+* django-rest-auth
-* Django REST framework
+* django-all-auth
-* Django REST Auth and All Auth
 * Vue
 * Vue Router
 * Vuex
 * Vue CLI 3
 * Gunicorn
 * Dockerized development environment with Docker Compose
-* Deployment to Heroku in Docker containers
+* Deployment to Heroku in a Docker container

 ## Setup